Mosque City of Bagerhat: Ronvijoypur Mosque

-Chuna Khola Mosque
+Chunakhola Mosque

-The Chuna Khola Mosque, built in the 15th century, is located in the midst of rice fields in the village of Chuna Khola (named after the limestone extraction that was in vogue here in the past).
+The Chunakhola Mosque, built in the 15th century, is located in the midst of rice fields in the village of Chuna Khola (named after the limestone extraction that was in vogue here in the past).
 It has been identified as representing a transition from the Khan Jahan style monuments.
 It is a 7.7 m square building with 2.24 m thick walls.
 It has three entrances on the east and one each on the northern and southern sides also.
 It has three mihrabs with the central mihrab being the largest in size and projecting outwards.
 It has a hemispherical dome with frontal arches.
 There are also squinches and half domes.
 It is distinctly different from the Khan Jahan style mosque in its exterior decorations, particularly the east façade, which depicts four rectangular panels bordered by foliated scrolls with merlons having plant motifs.
 It has four turrets with curved cornices.
 The brick walls, in particular, were damaged due to sulphate effect.
 It was renovated in the 1980s according to guidelines set by UNESCO.

-Tomb of Khan Jahan
+Tomb of Khan Jahan Ali

 The Khan Jahan Mausoleum or tomb is located on the northern bank of a water tank (a pond infested with crocodiles) called thakur dighi in Bengali language.
 The pond is square in shape and the excavated material from the tank was used to make an embankment over which the Mausoleum has been built.
 The pond is approached through a flight of broad and steep steps built from the embankment.
-It has a single domes structure built over a square plan of 47'0" x 47'0" externally while internally it has a square plan of 28'2" x 28'2".
+It has a single dome structure built over a square plan of 47'0" x 47'0" externally while internally it has a square plan of 28'2" x 28'2".
 The building was made of brick walls over five layers of dressed stone which forms the basement.
 From recorded sources of 1866, it is also mentioned that the flooring had been inlaid with hexagonal encaustic tiles of different designs and colours (mostly blue, white and yellow).
 However, in its present condition such type of tiles are seen only on a few steps on the Mausoleum itself.
-The tomb has black stones have been used in making the tomb and it is made of three steps.
+The tomb has black stones which have been used for building the tomb and it is made of three steps.
 Verses from the Koran are inscribed in Arabic and Persian.
 There are inscriptions on the walls of the crypt which are inferred as providing historical information about Ulugh Khan Jahan's life.
 After retirement, Khan Jahan spent his retired life here and after his death on 25 October 1459, his tomb was preserved here.
-It is now pilgrimage site where people pay homage to the man who dedicated his lifetime to building the city and its monuments.
+It is now a pilgrimage site where people pay homage to the man who dedicated his lifetime to building the city and its monuments.
 The Pir Ali Tomb (of Pir Ali, a close associate of Khan Jahan) is an annexe building to this mausoleum and is of identical layout.
 A mosque called the Dargha Mosque is attached to the mausoleum.